When your child makes a mistake or disobeys, should you always apply natural or logical consequences or should you use grace? Find out in this post.

 When the Child Doesn’t Know Better

 Your child might be on the monkey bars at the playground calling for your help.
-A natural consequence to teach your child that the monkey bars are not age appropriate could be to let the child drop alone (I don’t recommend this for a first-timer or a child who can’t drop without getting hurt).
+A natural consequence to teach your child that the monkey bars are not age-appropriate could be to let the child drop alone (I don’t recommend this for a first-timer or a child who can’t drop without getting hurt).

 A logical consequence for coloring on the table would be to take away art privileges for a period of time.
-If you haven’t taught you child to not color on the table, however, it is a good moment to teach your child that isn’t okay and offer some grace.
+If you haven’t taught your child to not color on the table, however, it is a good moment to teach your child that isn’t okay and offer some grace.

 How Do You Decide Which is Right?

-I am a big believer in consequences and follow through, but your aren’t running a business or a school; you are running a family.
+I am a big believer in consequences and follow through, but you aren’t running a business or a school; you are running a family.
 You are raising humans.
 It is okay to show humanity and allow humanity.

-But do not, in that moment, say, “If you yell at me again, you will not get to do xyz after nap” unless you intend to follow that through (oh, she was just tired then.
+But do not, in that moment, say, “If you yell at me again, you will not get to do xyz after nap” unless you intend to follow that through.
+Don’t give the threat and then later make excuses (oh, she was just tired then.
 It’s okay if she does xyz).

 Offer yourself grace in these situations, also.
 You might find one day that you have been letting things slide more than is beneficial for your child.
 You might realize one day you have been too harsh and need to offer more grace.